 Snorkelling with Whale Sharks in La Paz | Day Trip

 “Always keep a good distance to the animals and never touch them.
 On the one hand, this is forbidden, and on the other hand the skin of the whale sharks can be very rough and you can hurt yourself quickly”, he explained to us.
-Everyone hung on to his words and couldn't wait to get into to water to see the whale sharks.
+Everyone hung on to his words and couldn't wait to get into the water to see the whale sharks.

-Unfortunately, the visibility in the water was a lot worse than I hoped and so I had to swim right next to or almost on top of the whale shark to be able to spot it at all – the photos may be deceiving.
-Nevertheless, my heart beat fast with joy and since the whale sharks were still juveniles, I was able to keep up with them (unlike the snorkelling trip in Yucatán with fully grown whale sharks, which are incredibly fast).
-I didn't think about it, but it was still a bit exhausting to swim after the whale sharks and so we climbed back into the boat after approximately ten minutes.
+Unfortunately, the visibility in the water was a lot worse than I hoped, and so I had to swim right next to or almost on top of the whale shark to be able to spot it at all – the photos may be deceiving.
+Nevertheless, my heart beat fast with joy and since the whale sharks were still juveniles, I could keep up with them (unlike the snorkelling trip in Yucatán with fully grown whale sharks, which are incredibly fast).
+I didn't think about it, but it was still a bit exhausting to swim after the whale sharks, and so we climbed back into the boat after approximately ten minutes.
 We repeated snorkelling and getting back on the boat three or four times before the captain dropped us back in La Paz – all of us smiling happily and satisfied.

 Lunch at Casa Vieja

 On the recommendation of the boat crew, I decided to have lunch at the restaurant Casa Vieja and was really amazed by the Sopa de Tortilla – which I highly, highly recommend.
 Not only was the portion huge, but it also tasted fantastic and was not expensive.

 Before I had lunch, I had already noticed some colourful walls in La Paz.
 During lunch, I tried to research some of them online and after a short walk through the neighbourhood, I found quite many – what I liked most about them were the many ocean and water interpretations!

 Good spots for Street Art in La Paz